salesforce/Hierarchical_Point_Attention/CONTRIBUTING.md

 # Contributing Guide For Hierarchical_Point_Attention

-This page lists the operational governance model of this project, as well as the recommendations and requirements for how to best contribute to {PROJECT}.
+This page lists the operational governance model of this project, as well as the recommendations and requirements for how to best contribute to `Hierarchical_Point_Attention`.
 We strive to obey these as best as possible.
 As always, thanks for contributing – we hope these guidelines make it easier and shed some light on our approach and processes.

 # Governance Model